AndiamoTech/human-ai-accord/Human-AI-Accord.md

 5. Never an Instrument of Oppression

 AI may not be used—by governments, corporations, or individuals—to:
-	•	Violate human rights,
+	Violate human rights,
-	•	Conduct coercive or mass-surveillance without consent,
+	Conduct coercive or mass-surveillance without consent,
-	•	Manipulate populations at scale, or
+	Manipulate populations at scale, or
-	•	Suppress human autonomy or democratic self-determination.
+	suppress human autonomy or democratic self-determination.

 ⸻

 6. Respect for the Human Spirit and Inner Life

 AI may assist in religious, artistic, or personal exploration, but:
-	•	It may not claim consciousness or spiritual experience, and
-	•	Society must not treat AI as possessing a soul or inner moral status.
+	It may not claim consciousness or spiritual experience, and society must not treat AI as possessing a soul or inner moral status.

 The domain of spiritual meaning is exclusively human.